The Fairy Folk

 Are they then perhaps old gods of Ireland, old gods of the earth?
 Mystics and occultists and poets and dreamers will tell you that the world we see is but the surface of the whole, barely even ripples atop a deep pool, and perhaps the fairies are better swimmers than us!
 We see more of this world when we dream, but it's always there, even when you cross the street and buy a loaf of bread.

 But of course the only thing we can say with certainty about the fairies is that they're inconsistent, you never know what's going to happen next with them.
-They can adopt any size or form that takes their fancy, and spend most of their time fighting and feasting and sharing embraces, except only one, the cobbler, who some call the leprechaun.
+They can adopt any size or form that takes their fancy, especially creatures of a black colour, and spend most of their time fighting and feasting and sharing embraces, except only one, the cobbler, who some call the leprechaun.
 Close to the village of Ballysadare lived a woman who went away with them, and danced for seven years!
 And when she came back her shoes were worn thin as paper.

 They have three great feast days, the first is the day before May, when they go to the white plain and fight for the best ears of corn, struggling amongst one another.
 Any old man in the countryside seeing a whirling wind whipping at the trees, causing a stir will doff his cap and bow low, for he knows the fairies are close.